In the process of an Illinois divorce, the parties will often make settlement offers to resolve some or all of the issues in their divorce.

 “This rule also does not require exclusion if the evidence is offered for purposes not prohibited by subdivision (a).
 Examples of permissible purposes include proving a witness’ bias or prejudice; negating an assertion of undue delay; establishing bad faith; and proving an effort to obstruct a criminal investigation or prosecution.”
 Ill.
 S. Ct.
 R. 408

 So, if the evidence from the settlement negotiations could have been discovered through independent discovery...it’s still admissible.
-It’s hard to imagine any evidence in a divorce that couldn’t be discovered independently.
+It is hard to imagine any evidence in a divorce that couldn’t be discovered independently.

 So, the few things that couldn’t be proven via independent discovery such as bias or prejudice, aren’t protected by this rule.
 This rule doesn’t protect much!

-In sum, while it is in bad taste to bring up settlement negotiations to an Illinois divorce judge in pretrial or trial, the introduction of settlement negotiations as evidence in an Illinois divorce is probably allowed unless previously agreed to and memorialized via court order.
+In sum, while it is in bad taste to bring up settlement negotiations to an Illinois divorce judge in pretrial or trial, the introduction of settlement negotiations as evidence in an Illinois divorce is at the discretion of the judge unless within the confines of mediation, in the presence of a counselor or previously agreed to and memorialized via court order.

 If you’re worried about negotiating the terms of your divorce so that your offer doesn’t hurt you in the future, schedule an appointment with my Chicago, Illinois family law firm to speak with an experienced Chicago divorce attorney.